-McEwen is excited to dive further into cloud databases as a graduate student.
+McEwen is excited to dive further into cloud databases.
 When he left BCD, the company was about to take the full AWS plunge — Redshift, AWS Glue, Aurora, RDS, the whole nine yards.
-It was exciting for McEwen, who’d spent the majority of his time working with virtual machines and on-prem physical machines.
-“I was teased with all this cool stuff we were going to do with Amazon!” he joked.
+It was exciting for McEwen, who’d spent the majority of his time working with virtual machines and on-premises physical machines.

 Still, he found opportunities to learn his way around the cloud beforehand.
 Like the time the company VP created his own Azure database, which turned business critical and had to be roped in by admin for security and maintenance.

 You might even view the Killa DBA project itself as a kind of beyond-comfort-zones upskilling — one with greater risk than garden-variety professional development.
 Killa DBA proved to be a hit, and McEwen is now a beloved figure in the SQL Server community.
 But that was by no means guaranteed.